raskama/number-theory/quadratic/documentation.md

  - For finding all such _D_ for a single fixed _m_ use _all_D_for_fixed_m_.
  - If one wants to compute this for multiple _m_ in a given interval, the fastest is _solve_mod1_ and _solve_mod23_ (the cases D \equiv 1 (mod 4) and D \equiv 23 (mod 4) are handled separately).
 Unline reruning the previous function for multiple _m_, this does not recompute indecomposable elements for each D multiple times.

+Throughout the work, _m_ is assumed to be a positive integer and _D_ is assumed to be a squarefree integer greater than 1.
+Most of the functions are not written to be foolproof, so wherever user input is used, these two conditions should be met.

 ## Example
 The following code computes the task for all m <= 500, D \equiv 1 (mod 4) and saves the results in `results_500_mod1.json` in JSON format.